Whistleblower Information

 Background

-I am a medical imaging technologist working in western Washington.
-I am interested in bringing a lawsuit as an anonymous whistleblower against my employer concerning two potential legal violations in my workplace.
-Specifically, these violations relate to the processes used in writing and finalizing the interpretations of our medical imaging exams.
+I am a healthcare worker currently employed in western Washington.
+I am interested in bringing a lawsuit as an anonymous whistleblower against my employer concerning two potential legal violations which I have directly observed.
+Specifically, these violations relate to the processes used in writing and finalizing the interpretations of medical imaging exams.
 Following are descriptions of each.

 Potential Legal Violation #1